cuncta/water_plants/README.md

 There are three parts to this setup.
 Two files are the arduino sketches, and the other runs a local web server, and some files are used to store data.
 * Arduino
     * *arduino_water_bt.ino* this is the arduino sketch.
+At the first setup uncomment line 102 (//setDS3231time(00,42,17,2,28,05,18);) and set the proper time and upload the code in arduino.
+Then comment line 102 again and upload the code in arduino again.
+This way the DS3231 module will remember the real time even if disocnnected from power (the DS3231 module has an external battery), and when connected again to power it will not set up the time again.
 Arduino will check wether there is an incoming data from bluetooth.
-At the first setup uncomment line 102 (//setDS3231time(00,42,17,2,28,05,18);) and set the proper time.
-Then remember to comment it again if you plan to change the upload the code in arduino again.
 If it receives something there are four possibilities:
         * "w" it activates the pump for a certain amount of seconds, default is 8.
         * "h" it waits for the next command
         * "0-9" if it receives a number between 0 and 9 it changes the watering time to that value